SpiralLogic/ImageHiding/README.md

 Example:
 <code>./hide -d inputimages/ outputimages/</code>

-This will hide a message in a directory of images. **WARNING** If an unsupported file is in the directory it will cause an unsupported image error.
+This will hide a message in a directory of images in alphabetical order, unsupported images and invalid images will be skipped

 Both BMP and PPM are supported in this mode

 ## UNHIDING: